Usage Documentation

 Patient Overview is detailed interface when a patient is selected from the Patient Table.
 It describes brief information regarding the patient, and the devices currently associated with the specific patient.
 It also serves as the primary navigation to different analysis provided by the platform.

 In the device information table, all previous devices associated with the patient will be shown in a table.
 Implant date and estimated battery life may not be accurate in Research Account view if removed as PHI.
-Electrode name and targets are information stored in Percept Device, which will be downloaded along with the JSON file.
+Electrode name and targets are information stored in Device, which will be downloaded along with the JSON file.
 These information will be automatically populated as long as they are not removed from JSON file.

 _images/PatientOverview.png